carylstuart77/MyTrainerAndI/README.md

 ## My Trainer And I

 _MTAI_ was created as an Android tool to help health and fitness trainers deliver custom, individualized exercise programs for their clients.
 This tool provides the trainer with a list of exercises to choose from with just a few clicks.
-Since this tool runs on the clients phone, it provides the client with easy access to their plan and an ability to capture their progress.
+Since this tool runs on the clients phone, it provides the client with easy access to their program and an ability to capture their progress.

 ### Functionality